aws-solutions/amazon-s3-glacier-refreezer/README.md

 ### Option 1.
 Solution Builders Template

-You can launch this solution with one click from the [solution home page](https://aws.amazon.com/solutions/implementations/amazon-s3-glacier-refreezer).
+You can launch this solution with one click from the [solution template](https://docs.aws.amazon.com/solutions/latest/amazon-s3-glacier-refreezer/automated-deployment.html#step-1.-launch-the-stack).

 ### Option 2.
 Custom Build